shuyueW1991/A-Preliminary-Mathematical-Exegesis-of-Diffusion-Models/appendix-DDPM.md

 ```

-Ok, now we come to design the module to predict the noise, which is UNet.
+Ok, now we come to design the module to predict the noise, i.e. the UNet.

 ```python